Kaninkolo/verkkoon-tunkeutuminen-ja-tiedustelu/H2-logs.md

 I ran the scan again with Wireshark capturing the packets and searched for Nmap in the Strings

 ![h2/nmap-lowercheck.png](h2/nmap-lowercheck.png)

+Again I used grep inside of the /usr/share/nmap

 	grep -ir "nmaplower"